dlccyes/CollegeNotes/docs/software-development/System Design.md

 ### Range Based Sharding

-- distribute based on the key
+- distribute based on the 1st letter of the key
-    - e.g. 1st letter of a string key, modded id
+    - e.g. A-C at shard 1, D-F at shart 2, ...
 - cons
     - may have unbalanced servers